Understanding SLA vs. FDM: Which Technology Suits Your Needs?

 3. Strength and Durability

-• FDM Advantage: FDM materials like PLA, PETG, ABS, and Nylon offer superior mechanical properties for functional parts, including impact resistance and load-bearing strength.
-These materials are ideal for structural prototypes, jigs, and fixtures.
+FDM Advantage: FDM materials like PLA, PETG, ABS, and Nylon offer exceptional mechanical properties for functional parts, including impact resistance and load-bearing capabilities.
+These materials are well-suited for structural prototypes, jigs, and fixtures.

-• SLA Limitation: SLA resins are more brittle, especially standard and high-detail resins.
-While there are engineering-grade SLA materials that improve strength and flexibility, they typically don’t match the toughness of FDM thermoplastics.
+SLA Limitation: SLA resins tend to be more brittle, particularly standard and high-detail resins.
+While there are engineering-grade SLA materials that improve strength and flexibility, they often do not match the toughness of FDM thermoplastics.

 Verdict: FDM is better for rugged, functional parts.